stephanniec/art/_projects/5-3d-models.md

 permalink: "project-5.html"
 ---
 ## Overview
-The following 3 projects demonstrate instances where design was used to create 3D models, and ultimately, physical products.
+The following 3 projects demonstrate instances where design was used to create 3D models for physical products.

 ## Table of Contents
 * <a href="#car">Project Self-Driving Robot<br>